 At this stage in your career, you have decided to quit your job and set up your own company.
 However, you don’t want to sell your house just to get the capital to do so.

-Through a home equity loan, you can borrow up to 75 percent of the value of your house ($900,000) without having to sell it.
+Through a refinance home loan and obtaining a home equity loan, you can borrow up to 75 percent of the value of your house ($900,000) without having to sell it.

 Your property is the collateral for this loan (it’s a secured loan), so the interest rate is extremely low—often around 1.6 percent per annum.